oconnor663/applied_crypto_2021_fall/pset3/readme.md

 we can accomplish the same thing with some lyrics from [a song that some of you might know](https://youtu.be/-ebTwbutN9I?t=46).

-Your input for this problem as an object with two fields.
+Your input for this problem is an object with two fields.
 The `"lyrics"` field is an ASCII string containing a few lines from that song.
 Unlike most of our inputs, this string is always the same.
 The `"key"` field is a 16-byte key encoded as hex.
 Convert the lyrics into bytes and pad them with PKCS#7 to a